-Contents Page

-Financial Trends 75-81

-These schedules contain trend information to help the reader understand how Village of Royal Palm Beach's financial performance and well-being have chover time.

-Revenue Capacity 82-86

-These schedules contain information to help the reader assess the Village of Palm Beach's most significant local revenue sources, the property tax and service tax. •

-Debt Capacity 87-89

-These schedules present information to help the reader assess the affordability Village of Royal Palm Beach's current levels of outstanding debt and the Villa Royal Palm Beach's ability to issue additional debt in the future. •

-Demographic and Economic Information 90-91

-These schedules offer demographic and economic indicators to help the understand the environment within which the Village of Royal Palm Beach's fin activities take place and to help make comparisons over time and with governments. ancial

-Operating Information 92-94

-These schedules contain information about the Village's operations and resour help the reader understand how the information in the Village of Royal Palm Bo financial report relates to the services the Village provides and the activities performs. each's

-Sources: Unless otherwise noted, the information in these schedules is derived from the annual comprehensive financial reports for the relevant year.
+Contents Page Financial Trends These schedules contain trend information to help the reader understand how the Village of Royal Palm Beach's financial performance and well-being have changed over time.
+Revenue Capacity These schedules contain information to help the reader assess the Village of Royal Palm Beach's most significant local revenue sources, the property tax and utility service tax.
+Debt Capacity These schedules present information to help the reader assess the affordability of the Village of Royal Palm Beach's current levels of outstanding debt and the Village of Royal Palm Beach's ability to issue additional debt in the future.
+Demographic and Economic Information These schedules offer demographic and economic indicators to help the reader understand the environment within which the Village of Royal Palm Beach's financial activities take place and to help make comparisons over time and with other governments.
+Operating Information These schedules contain information about the Village's operations and resources to help the reader understand how the information in the Village of Royal Palm Beach's financial report relates to the services the Village provides and the activities it performs.
+Sources: Unless otherwise noted, the information in these schedules is derived from the annua comprehensive financial reports for the relevant year.